By: Team AY1920S1-CS2103-T12-2 Since: Sept 2019 Licence: NUS

 Alternative 2: Modify the existing

-to handle statistics computation as well.-
+StatusManagerto handle statistics computation as well.-

 Pros: More convenient as the status lists can be directly obtained from the same class instead of having to pass it around.